yodobrin/file-service-sample/README.md

 # file-service-sample

 With the first version, we provide bear minimal capabilities for customers who needs to support the following user stories.
-The suggested architecture, detailed shortly, also calls for an audit or scaning capabilities that would ensure the uploaded files are safe before moving them to the secured area, as all files uploaded should be treated as un-safe.
+The suggested architecture, detailed shortly, also calls for an audit or scanning capabilities that would ensure the uploaded files are safe before moving them to the secured area, as all files uploaded should be treated as un-safe.

 ## User stories